chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Fast Best-of-N Decoding via Speculative Rejection](https://arxiv.org/abs/2410.20290): optimize alignment in inference, accepted by NIPS'24
 - [ ] [S*: Test Time Scaling for Code Generation](https://arxiv.org/abs/2502.14382): perhaps can do some acceleration on Test Time Scaling
 - [ ] [Thinking Short and Right Over Thinking Long: Serving LLM Reasoning Efficiently and Accurately](https://arxiv.org/abs/2505.13326): manage the CoT
+- [ ] [Kinetics: Rethinking Test-Time Scaling Laws](https://arxiv.org/abs/2506.05333): it is more efficient to scale model size up to a threshold before investing more compute in test-time scaling, and propose sparse attention, which lowers per-token cost and enables longer generations and more parallel samples within the same resource budget
+- [ ] [BEST-Route: Adaptive LLM Routing with Test-Time Optimal Compute](https://arxiv.org/abs/2506.22716): for small models, generating multiple responses and selecting the best can enhance quality while remaining cheaper than a single large-model response, does such idea really make sense for users?
+- [ ] [Are We Scaling the Right Thing?
+A System Perspective on Test-Time Scaling](https://arxiv.org/abs/2509.19645): a system-driven perspective on TTS, analyzing how reasoning models scale against practical metrics

 #### GPT-o1